Tanbir34872a/backend-challenge/README.md

     "_id": "678566041cac96921e211361"
   }
   ```
-- GET /categories: Get all categories
+- GET /categories: Get all categories (For testing purpose)
-- GET /categories/\:id: Get a category by ID
+- GET /categories/\:id: Get a category by ID (For testing purpose)
 #### Products
 - POST /products: Create a new product
   -Request